 - From there, we narrowed it down to her favorites from her previous list - Jazz and Lyrical Music and Dance, Ballet Costumes

 - Finally, she came up with the topic that she wanted to write about - Her Jazz and Lyrical Class Recital Dance

 The topic funnel worksheet we used is a free printable you can access at the link below.

 After reading all about Topic Funnels in The Writer's Jungle, I decided to create a printable based on Julie's ideas.
 It helped us to visualize what we were trying to do and narrow down a topic my daughter could then work with without feeling overwhelmed.

 You can download a copy for yourself.
 Hopefully, it will help you work on topic funneling with your children.
-Make sure your popup blocker is turned off.
+For current subscribers, you can find this in the Chocolate Closet.

 Do you struggle with teaching your children to write?
 Check out all our Brave Writer posts HERE.

 Learn How Bethany Introduces Editing for Kids Without Ugly Crying

 Hi, I’m Dachelle.
 I’m a homeschooling mom of 3 in the South.
 I love chocolate and have been known to hide it from my children.
 I can often be found reading a good book (or even sometimes just an okay book) and enjoying a jar of Nutella — don’t judge.
 I blog, here, at HideTheChocolate.com when I’m not creating book clubs and making lists…lots and lots of lists (it’s an addiction).
 Learn more…